Recipe Overview

 - Bacon: Bacon adds a nice smoky salty flavor to the beans.
 Keep reading for variations.

-Basically, there are two easy steps to prepare the beans for baking.
-Mix the beans, diced bacon, and chopped onion in a large baking dish.
+Mix the beans, onions, and bacon.
+The first step is to mix the beans, diced bacon, and chopped onion in a large baking dish.
 There’s no need to cook the bacon first.

 Stir until everything is good and mixed up.